state-alchemists/zrb/docs/technical-documentation/task-group.md

 <!--start-doc-->
 ## `Group`

-Represents a group of tasks and subgroups, facilitating organization and hierarchy.
+Group is an umbrella of several related Tasks or sub-groups, facilitating organization and hierarchy.

 This class allows the creation of a hierarchical structure by grouping tasks and other task groups together.
 It provides methods to add tasks, retrieve tasks,